-Experienced Providence Criminal Defense Lawyer Protecting the Constitutional Rights of those Accused of Crimes in Massachusetts and Rhode Island
+Experienced Providence Criminal Defense Attorney Protecting the Constitutional Rights of those Accused of Crimes

 It has been said that the United States has the best criminal justice legal system in the world.
 This is, in large part, due to the inalienable rights afforded to those who live, reside, and visit our great country.